 Step 3 - apply for external assessment

-After completing the self-assessment, if you think your facility is eligible, apply for an external assessment.
+After completing the self-assessment, if your overall score is 4 or above you may wish to apply for an external assessment.

-Your facility will be assessed by independent assessors from DNV Healthcare, a global provider of quality and risk management services.
-For more information on DNV Healthcare please click here
+Your facility will be assessed by independent assessors from DNVGL, a global provider of quality and risk management services.
+For more information on DNVGL please click here

-Please note: as you will be receiving ongoing support from Macmillan and assessments every three years, we will charge you a one off fee of £1,000 upon application for the Macmillan Quality Environment Mark.
+Please note: as you will be receiving ongoing support from Macmillan and assessments every three years, we will charge you a one-off fee of £1,000 plus VAT upon application for the Macmillan Quality Environment Mark.
 All organisations that include a Macmillan service (including professional posts or facilities) are exempt from this charge.
 Facilities owned or managed by a charity are also exempt.

 Do you meet the mark?